-HU 115 Mexican-American Culture of the Southwest/3 Units
+HU 115 Cultural Heritage of the Southwest: Indian, Hispanic, American/3 Units

-A general study of the Mexican-American culture in the Southwest.
-A cultural look at the significant elements, events, historical figures, customs, that have contributed to the formation of the Mexican-American culture in the Southwest.
-One section taught in Spanish, another in English.
+A general survey of the cultural heritage in the Southwest.
+A cultural look at the significant elements, events, historical figures, customs, ways and institutions that have contributed to the formation of the unique cultural heritage in the Southwest.